openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 **ffmpegMotionControl**

-This control allows FFmpeg to detect movement from a RTSP or HTTP source and inform OpenHAB.
+This control allows FFmpeg to detect movement from a RTSP or HTTP source and inform openHAB.
 The higher the number, the less sensitive the camera is to movement or you have to wave your hand faster to trigger the alarm.
 It is best described in the first few posts of this thread, along with how to fault find it using a terminal/command line.
 <https://community.openhab.org/t/how-to-turn-a-cameras-rtsp-stream-into-motion-detection/89906>
 You can link a Switch and a Slider to this channel at the same time to have both ON/OFF switch control, as well as a slider to change the threshold.